ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

 `kdb lsmeta <key name>`

+Where `key name` is the name of the key.

 ## DESCRIPTION

 This command prints the names of all metakeys associated with the key named `key name`.